sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 #### Broker

+An optional parameter that can be set in order to charge a fee as a percentage of `totalAmount`.

 You can set the `broker` field to address zero and `zero` fees.
-Read about fees [here](/concepts/protocol/fees#broker-fees).
+Read more about fees [here](/concepts/protocol/fees#broker-fees).

 :::caution